-D6.
-Develop Protocols and Policies 5.7 Make referrals to support services, local resources 6.1 Understand clinical midwifery practice 6.2 Understand community context, resources and interprofessional relationships 6.3 Research, organize and communicate effectively 6.4 Collaborate with colleagues, stakeholders and community Knowledge of: Principles and role of policy Clinical midwifery practice Ability to: Write and communicate effectively Give and receive feedback Think systematically Integrate culture and clinical thinking D7.
-Participate in Peer Reviews 7.1 Provide clear, concise case review highlighting relevant information 7.2 Maintain confidentiality of client 7.3 Discuss histories, management, observations and feedback in an educational and respectful manner 7.4 Elicit feedback, experiences, recommendations that are relevant to the case or questions brought forward Knowledge of: Professional standards, if applicable Colleagues that will contribute to your learning and professional development Ability to: Receive feedback Present cases
+5.7 Make referrals to support services, local resources D6.
+Develop Protocols and Policies 6.1 Understand clinical midwifery practice 6.2 Understand community context, resources and interprofessional relationships 6.3 Research, organize and communicate effectively 6.4 Collaborate with colleagues, stakeholders and community D7.
+Participate in Peer Reviews 7.1 Provide clear, concise case review highlighting relevant information 7.2 Maintain confidentiality of client 7.3 Discuss histories, management, observations and feedback in an educational and respectful manner 7.4 Elicit feedback, experiences, recommendations that are relevant to the case or questions brought forward 7.4 Provide clear, concise case review highlighting relevant information 7.4 Elicit feedback, experiences, recommendations that are relevant to the case or questions brought forward 7.4 Kate and the context of the case of